 All of this should be collected and put out in front of you in some way.

-What do you do?
-What markets do you serve?
 Who is your ideal client or customer?
 Describe her workstyle, education, type of business or industry, etc.

-Why does that client prefer to work with you?
-What makes your relationship work?
 As we ask these foundation business questions, we look and read the current marketing materials against the answers.
-Do the answers to your questions appear in your marketing materials?
+Do the answers to your questions appear in your marketing materials either explicitly or in images, tone, and style?
+If you only had your marketing materials as reference, could you answer these questions>

 Ask further: What feedback have these materials garnered?
 Do prospective customers respond to any of your marketing tools?
 How?
 How are you measuring the success of your marketing materials?

-Right away you may be able to see where there’s accord and traction, and see where there’s a disconnect.
+Right away you may be able to see where there’s accord and traction, and where there’s a disconnect.
 That should begin to give you insight into your next steps.

 This is something that any business can do for itself, whether you’re a solopreneur or run a fully staffed team: audit your marketing.
-Do this audit and be honest with yourself.

 Leave a Reply